Huawei-APAC-Professional-Services/ucs-workshop/README.md

 # Design Discussion

+1. **How do you think the multi-cluster management capabilities of UCS?
+Is it enough for your customers or do you think there is any improvement needed?**

-1. **How do we integrate this multi-cluster application with HFA?
+2. **How do we integrate this multi-cluster application with HFA?
 Do we need a separate account?
 How does the traffic control works with the multi-cluster application?**

-2. **Is there any alternative solution to UCS?**
+3. **Is there any alternative solution to UCS?**